Allen-Qiu/predrating/README.md

 # predrating
-An project for predicting ratings of English reviews.
+A project for predicting ratings of English reviews.

 The steps for building a predictive model are listed as follows.